epicallan/Treq/README.md

  - In Hreq, API Request component arguments are provided to the API function through a Heterogeneous list.

- - Hreq supports the concept of having a Retry policy, whereby an http request is retried automatically based on set Retry policy.
+ - Hreq supports the concept of having a Retry policy, whereby an http request is retried automatically based on a set Retry policy.

 ## Usage Example